Estimated reading time: 10 minutes

 Relying solely on manual methods to manage no-shows is inefficient and can lead to increased frustration for your staff and clients.
 Fortunately, technology offers smarter, more efficient solutions to keep your schedule intact and your business running smoothly.

-Automated appointment reminders and follow-up messages can help customers remember their appointments and provide an easy way to reschedule if necessary.
+Automated appointment reminders and follow-up messages can help customers remember their appointments and make it easy to reschedule if necessary.
 This reduces the likelihood of no-shows and minimizes the need for manual follow-ups.

 Apptoto’s automated appointment reminders are designed to reduce the likelihood of no-shows before they occur, ensuring that your clients are always aware of their upcoming appointments.
 By sending timely, automated reminders via text, email, or voice call, Apptoto helps to keep your calendar full and your revenue steady.

-Don’t sit idly by watching the front door to swing open and your client to arrive, only for them to never appear.
+Don’t sit idly by, waiting for the front door to swing open and your client to arrive, only for them to never appear.

-With Apptoto, it’s possible to set up a notification to send to your client as soon as you mark them as “Late” or “No-Show.”
+With Apptoto, you can set up a notification to send to your client as soon as you mark them as “Late” or “No-Show.”
 We recommend sending an automated call or text (as they’re harder to ignore), that alerts the client they are X minutes late to their appointment, and gives them next steps (depending on your no-show policies).
-Notifications aren’t enabled by default in Apptoto, so if you’re interested reach out to our Customer Success team at support@apptoto.com.
+Notifications aren’t enabled by default in Apptoto, so if you’re interested, reach out to our Customer Success team at support@apptoto.com.

 Once notifications are enabled, to set these up: